gauravssnl/PyInjectorV4/README.md

 # PyInjectorV4
-A simple Python 2 HTTP/HTTPS Payload Injector & logger Server
+A simple Python 2 HTTP/HTTPS Payload Injector & Logger Server

 This can also be used as a HTTP/HTTPS logger to sniff (see) the requests sent by the applications and browser.